gr-oll/EPFL_Apple/README.md

 - Attempted to generate BERT embeddings for book titles and subjects (not fully implemented).
 - Explored further collaborative filtering techniques and evaluation strategies.
 - Used `GridSearchCV` to tune SVD hyperparameters.
-- Split data into training and test sets.
-- Evaluated models using Precision@10 metric.

 ---